AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 As of 3/31/2017, AGNC had a net long TBA MBS position of $14.2 billion (based on notional amount).
 AGNC increased the company's net long TBA MBS position to $16.9 billion as of 6/30/2017.
 When calculated, this was an increase of $2.7 billion during the second quarter of 2017.
 Dollar roll financing across most coupons continued to look attractive when compared to agency repo funding heading into the third quarter of 2017.

 Through interpreting management's comments via several prior investor presentations and earnings conference calls, I have made the assumption AGNC likely continued to keep a modest-large net long TBA MBS position (proportionately speaking) during at least most of the third quarter of 2017.
-Through a detailed analysis that will be omitted from this particular article (PART 3 covers MBS pricing), when combining the company's projected quarterly NDR income of $70 million and a quarterly net valuation gain of $45 million, I am projecting AGNC's TBA MBS position had a total net valuation gain of $115 million for the third quarter of 2017.
+Through a detailed analysis that will be omitted from this particular article (Part 3 covers MBS pricing), when combining the company's projected quarterly NDR income of $70 million and a quarterly net valuation gain of $45 million, I am projecting AGNC's TBA MBS position had a total net valuation gain of $115 million for the third quarter of 2017.

 b) Interest Rate Swaps (Net (Short) Position as of 6/30/2017):